pandeygopal/EcomProject/README.md

 email-service

 📂 Folder Structure
-This project is a multi-module Maven project with a clear separation of concerns.
+This project is a multi-module Maven project with a clear separation of concerns, organized as follows:

-.
+BuyAnytime/
-├── api-gateway/         # Spring Cloud Gateway

-├── common-lib/          # Shared DTOs and entities

-├── email-service/       # Handles email notifications
+├── 📂 api-gateway/         # Spring Cloud Gateway for routing and security ├── 📂 common-lib/          # Shared DTOs, entities, and utility classes ├── 📂 email-service/       # Handles asynchronous email notifications

-├── identity-service/    # Manages user authentication and authorization
+├── 📂 identity-service/    # Manages user authentication and authorization

-├── order-service/       # Handles order processing and payment logic

-├── payment-service/     # Manages payment records

-├── product-service/     # Manages the product catalog

-├── service-registry/    # Eureka server for service discovery
+├── 📂 order-service/       # Handles order processing and payment logic ├── 📂 payment-service/     # Manages payment records from Kafka events ├── 📂 product-service/     # Manages the product catalog and inventory ├── 📂 service-registry/    # Eureka server for service discovery

-├── docker-compose.yml   # Infrastructure setup
+├── 🐳 docker-compose.yml   # Defines and runs all infrastructure services

-└── pom.xml              # Root Maven project file
+└── 📄 pom.xml              # Root Maven project file that manages all modules

 🧑‍💻 Contributors
 Gopal - Project Lead & Developer